AI Use Cases/Manufacturing

 Why Generic Tools Fail

-Standard HR software and LinkedIn Recruiter cannot parse manufacturing-specific skill hierarchies or correlate resume data to actual production bottlenecks.
+Standard HR software and LinkedIn Recruiter cannot parse contract manufacturing-specific skill hierarchies or correlate resume data to actual production bottlenecks.
 They lack integration with MES platforms, work order systems, or shift scheduling data that would reveal which roles are most time-critical.
 HR teams resort to keyword matching that misses qualified internal candidates or overweights irrelevant experience, creating hiring blind spots.

 The AI Solution